batyuvitez/manduca/README.md

 ### 2.0
  Released November 26, 2015.
 Tested by WordPress Theme Standards

- All release notes are included in /docs library.
+ Other release notes are in 'assets/docs/' library.

 ## Special Acknowledgement